legraphista/node-server-screenshot/README.md

 This will navigate to the url, take a screenshow and save it to the destination file
 * Url: `String` with the URL
-* DestinationFile: `String` with the location of the image file that will be saved
+* DestinationFile: `String` with the location of the image file that will be saved.
+If null is provided then the callback will return as 2nd parameter a PNG buffer.
 * Options: `Object[={}]` with options
     * width: `Number[=1280]` to set the width of the viewport
     * height: `Number[=720]` to set the height of the viewport